Turf toe gets no respect. Let's take a closer look at the causes of turf toe and find out how you can treat it more effectively.

 - These injuries may be due impaction injuries or hyperextension/flexion of the first MPJ.

-Other conditions - synovitis, crystal deposition diseases such as gout, systemic osteoarthritis, external physical has a bearing on such as Dupytren's contracture, etc.
+Other conditions - synovitis, crystal deposition diseases such as gout, systemic arthritis, external physical affects such as Dupytren's contracture, etc.

 But before we go any further, we need to understand that the terms turf toe and hallux limitus aren't really synonymous.
-The fundamental difference between the two terms is the patient population that they affect.
-Turf toe is a term used in athletic bags talking about any injuries of the great toe shared.
-Consequently, discussions regarding turf toe will focus on the first couple of causes of hallux limitus mentioned above; functional hallux limitus and direct physical injury.
+The fundamental difference between the two conditions is the patient population that they affect.
+Turf toe is a term used in athletic bags discussing any injuries of the great toe joint.
+Consequently, discussions concerning turf toe may focus on the first couple of causes of hallux limitus mentioned above; functional hallux limitus and direct physical injury.
 On the other hand, when we discuss hallux limitus, we're actually referring to a broader, non-athletic' patient population and need to include all three causes of hallux limitus.

 Think of turf toe (hallux limitus) as an isolated case of osteoarthritis limited to the first MPJ.
-Whether the injury is acute or due to repetitive loading, the end result is actually a load that is applied to the subchondral bone that is greater than what are the bone tissue can tolerate.
-As the damage progresses, a series of small fractures will develop in the subchondral bone.
+Whether the injury is acute or due to repetitive loading, the result is actually a lot that is applied to the subchondral bone that is greater than what are the bone fragments can tolerate.
+As the damage progresses, a series of micro fractures will develop in the subchondral bone.
 The typical soft spongy character of the metaphyseal bone changes to become brittle and hard.
-The result is that the articular cartilage looses its' underlying support and becomes susceptible to damage.
-Juxtachondral eburnation, osteophytes, lipping, spurring; call them what you like, but what you see on your x-ray is the slow progressive destruction of the joint.
+The result is that the articular cartilage looses its' fundamental support and becomes susceptible to injury.
+Juxtachondral eburnation, osteophytes, lipping, spurring; call them what you like, but what you see on your x-ray is the slow progressive destruction of the shared.

 How to Remove Uric Acid Crystallization in Joints (Gout and Joint pain)